anarchoarachnid/prefiguration-doc/PREFIGURATION PLANS/Area, Libraries/Library of Bicycles.md

-Bike distribution is one of the most important things when it comes to bikes.
+Distribution and maintenance is one of the most important things when it comes to bikes, and transportation in general.

-Membership: Free
-Consensus based and Free association based system of decision making on who gets the bikes, as well as who gets to produce the bikes and who needs them the most.
+Consensus based decision making on who gets the bikes, as well as who gets to maintain the bikes and who needs them the most.